turalaksel/FASTrack/README.md

 Before you install this package, remove previous installations and make sure to delete any lines with `FAST` in `.bashrc`, '`.profile` or `.bash_profile` files in your home directory (`~`).

-Installing this package inside python virtual environment is high encouraged.
+Installing this package inside python virtual environment is highly encouraged.
 After installing `virtualenv` and `virtualenvwrapper`, create a python2 virtual environnment.

 Create a virtual environment with python2.7.